mmoreram/mmoreram.github.io/source/_posts/2015-08-20-re-thinking-event-listeners.markdown

 documentation.

-This post aims to start a small discussion about how an Event Listener should look like if we really want to keep things uncoupled.
+This post aims to start a small discussion about how an Event Listener should look like if we really want to keep things decoupled.

 ## TL;DR